Z (zinc) + I (ibuprofen) + I (ice) + T (treat)

 NOTE: NSAIDs are not appropriate for everyone, so be sure to talk to your doctor before taking NSAIDs.

-Ice is a powerful anti-inflammatory that you can use to directly target inflammation.
-Put an ice cube in a Ziploc® bag for an easy and mess proof way of applying ice.
-Very gently hold the ice over the site of the zit until the area goes numb.
+Ice can directly target inflammation.
+Put an ice cube in a Ziploc® bag and gently hold the ice over the site of the zit.
 Since the skin of the face is so thin, you only need to apply ice for 5 minutes.
 Be absolutely certain not to press too hard.
 Anything which rubs against the skin can cause irritation, and irritation can make the zit worse, so just sit the ice gently on the skin.

 Applying ice twice per day will help quite a bit.
 However, you may apply ice up to once per hour.